 At the bottom middle, there are two buttons for zooming in and out.
 The home button resets the zoom settings and centers your piece.

-On the left-hand side, you can see a toolbar with different elements.
-These elements are listed below, including their shortcut.
+On the left-hand side, you can see a toolbar with different elements:

-When working in Stitch-view, one extra tool will appear in the toolbar, where you can composite stitches.
-Read more about how to use stitches here (soon).
+When working in Stitch-view, one extra tool will appear in the toolbar: the Stitch Selector, with which you can composite stitches.
+Read more about how to use stitches here.